-If you think you have been wronged so badly that you can’t forgive when someone apologizes truthfully, then consider Jesus’ own story.
+If you think you have been wronged so badly that you can’t forgive when someone apologizes and genuinely repents, then consider Jesus’ own story.
 After living with His chosen 12 disciples, traveling with them, performing miracles in front of them, and even dying for them–Peter actually denied knowing Christ.
-He denied him 3 times.
+He denied him three times.
 Ouch.
 You know that betrayal must have hurt Jesus terribly.
 But even after doing this, Peter was filled with regret and sadness, and wept bitterly from his sin.
 He repented, and Jesus forgave Him.
 Peter goes on to be a great apostle for Christ.

 In fact, after Jesus’ resurrection, he specifically asks Simon Peter the following:

 So when they had finished breakfast, Jesus said to Simon Peter, “Simon, son of John, do you love Me more than these?”
 He said to Him, “Yes, Lord; You know that I love You.”
 He said to him, “Tend My lambs.”

 He said to him again a second time, “Simon, son of John, do you love Me?”
 He said to Him, “Yes, Lord; You know that I love You.”
 He said to him, “Shepherd My sheep.”